rndm-com/rndm-render-plugin-react-navigation/readme.md

 ## CLI

 The CLI for this plugin adds a number of rewired packages to the '_supporting/rewire_modules.json' file.
-These are files that needs to be run through the Babel Compiler prior to usage when running hte React Native Web version of your project.
+These are files that needs to be run through the Babel Compiler prior to usage when running the React Native Web version of your project.

-To Run this you can call the following script in the commandline:
+To Run this you can call the following script in the command line:

 ```sh
 render-plugin-react-navigation init